josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 There are some key differences I'd like to point out between the Svelte version and the others:

-- **Svelte is reactive by default**. (_This means when a variable changes, every place it's used updates automatically, as in the button text above.
-Again, React and Vue both require you to explicitly initialize reactive variables_.)
+- **Svelte is reactive by default**.
+This means when a variable is reassigned, every place it's used or referenced also updates automatically. (_React and Vue both require you to explicitly initialize reactive variables_.)

 - **The Svelte version is the shortest**, both in terms of line count and character count.
 While this isn't necessarily meaningful on its own, shorter code _does_ tend to be less error-prone and more readable.